wurthless-elektroniks/smc360/docs/uart.md

 - 0E8h: Enable/disable UART (write 0xC0 to enable)
 - 0E9h: UART speed (0xFF = 1.5 mbps)

-### The disabled UART RX pin
+### The (usually) disabled UART RX pin

-The southbridge does expose a RX pin for the SMC UART, but it is always tied to 3v3 and is useless without hacking up the board.
+The southbridge does expose a RX pin for the SMC UART, but it is almost always tied to 3v3 and is useless without hacking up the board.

-On Falcon, the RX pin is brought out to an unmarked test point under the southbridge, but, again, it's tied to 3v3, so it can't be used.
+- Xenon does not expose a test point for this pin.
+- Falcon exposes a test point under the southbridge (unlabeled) for the RX pin, but it's tied to 3v3 and is useless.
+- Corona, for whatever reason, doesn't tie the RX pin to 3v3 and it is accessible on the SMC debug header on pin 3.
+However, it goes back to being tied to 3v3 on Stingray.